-Our incremental direct costs of obtaining a contract are derived primarily from revenue share payments we make to our retail partners associated with new card sales.
+Our incremental direct costs of obtaining a contract consist primarily of revenue share payments we make to our retail partners associated with new card sales.
 These commissions are generally capitalized upon payment and expensed over the period the corresponding revenue is recognized.
 These deferred commissions are not material and are included in deferred expenses on our Consolidated Balance Sheets.